sourabhvv/Disney-front-end/README.md

 - Browse and search for movies available in the IMDB Movies Database.
 - View detailed information about each movie, including the title, release date, rating, and overview.
 - Play movie trailers directly within the application.
-- Add movies to a watchlist for later viewing.
-- Responsive design for seamless browsing on different devices.
+- Responsive design for seamless browsing on different device

-## Demo
+## Demo Deploys on netlify

-A live demo of the Disney+ Clone can be accessed [here](https://your-demo-link.com).
+A live demo of the Disney+ Clone can be accessed [here](https://rad-youtiao-402d92.netlify.app/).

 ## Installation